Maybank Marathon Bali - Pollen and Air Quality Forecast for Today

 Distance: 42 km

 Pollen levels are today low across the route.
-PM2.5 levels along the route are low today at 11/100, well within safe limits for outdoor exercise.
+Air quality along the route is good, with all pollutants at low levels.
 Based on Airmine's forecast, which uses satellite data to calculate exposure every 200 metres along the route, air quality is at its worst 16.1 km after start.

 For long term forecasts and maps, see the Airmine app